kjw/supercheck/README.rst

 - a class that declares an ``arbitrary()`` method,
 - an enumeration,
 - a primitive,
-- an array of any of the above.
+- an array of any of the above (of any dimension).

 The property must have a name beginning with ``prop_``, must be static, must be public and must return a boolean.
 A property should return true it it holds for